barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_d: (100, 200, 800, 300, 400, 500)
    :correct: a
    :feedback_a: Correct!
 A tuple is immutable, therefore you cannot change its values.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+Remember, tuples are immutable.
+Try again.
-   :feedback_c: Try again!
+   :feedback_c: Incorrect!
+Remember, tuples are immutable.
+Try again.
-   :feedback_d: Try again!
+   :feedback_d: Incorrect!
+Remember, tuples are immutable.
+Try again.

    What is printed when the following code is run?